Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation

-Note that in the initialization step, we initialize the parameters and power curve function.
-To get $Q$ and $\sigma^2_z$, we apply the cross validation technique to the $N_0$ data points and choose the values that minimize the prediction error \cite{friedman2001elements}.
-Also, considering that $ln(S(t+\Delta t))$ is normally distributed as shown in~\eqref{eqn-power}, we use the sample mean and sample standard deviation of the measured wind speeds to initialize $\mu_S(N_0)$ and $\sigma_S(N_0)$ (see the lines \#6-\#8 in the algorithm).
-In the prediction step (lines \#11-\#14), $\mu_S(t+1\mid t)$, $\sigma_S(t+1\mid t)$ and $S(t+1\mid t)$ denote the prior estimates of $\mu_S(t+1)$, $\sigma_S(t+1)$ and $S(t+1)$, respectively, from the Kalman filtering, whereas, in the filtering step (lines \#15 and \#18), $\mu_S(t+1\mid t+1)$, $\sigma_S(t+1\mid t+1)$ and $S(t+1\mid t+1)$ correspond to their posterior estimates after observing wind speed $WS(t+1)$ and power $P(t+1)$ at time $t+1$; detailed prediction and filtering procedures are included in Appendix \ref{app2}.
+In our implementation, we divide each wind farm dataset into training and testing sets.
+The training set includes $N_0$ observations in the first 70\% samples of the whole dataset obtained from each wind farm.
+The parameters $\sigma_S(t)$ and $\mu_S(t)$ in the wind speed process, the error parameters ($\sigma^2_z$ in~\eqref{eqn-state} and $Q$ in~\eqref{e2.1.8}) in the dual Kalman filtering, and the power curve are initialized using the $N_0$ observations in the training set.
+In particular, to set the error parameters in the kalman filtering, we apply the validation technique to the $N_0$ data points and choose the values that minimize the prediction error \cite{friedman2001elements}.
+Moreover, considering that $ln(S(t+\Delta t))$ is normally distributed as shown in~\eqref{eqn-power}, we use the sample mean and sample standard deviation of the measured wind speeds to initialize $\mu_S(N_0)$ and $\sigma_S(N_0)$ (see the lines \#6-\#8 in the algorithm).

+The testing set contains the remaining 30\% samples and is used for evaluating the prediction performance in each wind farm.
+In this prediction step we update (or filter) the model parameters whenever a new observation is obtained.
+In Algorithm~1, $\mu_S(t+1\mid t)$, $\sigma_S(t+1\mid t)$, and $S(t+1\mid t)$ in line \#12 denote the prior estimates of $\mu_S(t+1)$, $\sigma_S(t+1)$, and $S(t+1)$, respectively, from the Kalman filtering, whereas $\mu_S(t+1\mid t+1)$, $\sigma_S(t+1\mid t+1)$ and $S(t+1\mid t+1)$ in the filtering step (lines \#15-\#18), correspond to their posterior estimates after observing wind speed $WS(t+1)$ and power $P(t+1)$ at time $t+1$; more detailed dual Kalman filtering procedures are included in Appendix.